authts/sample-keycloak-react-oidc-context/README.md

 You can see this happen for yourself by doing: Open your browser **DevTools**, go to the **Network** tab, check **Preserve log**, and filter requests by **Doc** and **Fetch/XHR**.

+I've copied the request _query params_ and _form data_ directly from DevTools for education purposes.
+Keep in mind that these values will likely be different for you.

 1. Go to the React app
     - **Request URL**: